Quickstart: Configure Azure ATP sensor settings

 Capture Network adapters (required):

-- For an Azure ATP sensor, this should be all the network adapters that are used for communication with other computers in your organization.
+For Azure ATP sensors, all network adapters that are used for communication with other computers in your organization.

-For an Azure ATP standalone sensor on a dedicated server, select the network adapters that are configured as the destination mirror port.
-These receive the mirrored domain controller traffic.
+For Azure ATP standalone sensor on a dedicated server, select the network adapters that are configured as the destination mirror port.
+These network adapters receive the mirrored domain controller traffic.

-Domain synchronizer candidate: By default, Azure ATP sensors are not domain synchronizer candidates, while Azure ATP standalone sensors are.
-To manually select an Azure ATP sensor as a domain syncronizer candidate, switch the Domain synchronizer candidate toggle option to ON in the configuration screen.
+By default, Azure ATP sensors aren't domain synchronizer candidates, while Azure ATP standalone sensors are.
+To manually set an Azure ATP sensor as a domain synchronizer candidate, switch the Domain synchronizer candidate toggle option to ON in the configuration screen.